International Baccalaureate Curriculum

 - Special IB advisors to assist you

-- Admission: Full IB diploma students may be offered admission in the spring to direct-entry programs based on IBO predicted grades of 30 or higher (including bonus points).
+- Admission: Full IB diploma students may be offered admission in the Spring to direct-entry programs based on competitive diploma scores (with no grades less than four).
+Competitive scores range from 30-35 points (including additional points) depending on your program.
 The predicted IB score required for admission varies by Faculty.

 - Advanced standing in UAlberta courses (see below)